 This is the place where most of our dogs live (others are fostered in our house); many of them have behavioural issues and slim chances to ever leave us.
 Some dogs are already promoted and wait for their chance to be adopted.
 This 1200 sq metre yard is mainly open space and most of the dogs can roam free all day.
 At night, groups of 2-3 dogs share private rooms.
 The rooms have gardens too (for new arrivals till we slowly introduce them to the big pack).

 This is the place where they learn to trust people in their own way and time, and forget about the traumas of their past.
 Here they always have choices; never pushed to do anything against their will.
 This is the basic step for a dog to evolve, to have a reset and start acting like a pet, accepting humans.
-Our plan for this summer is to finish the construction of warm rooms, to paint the building and buy armchairs for each room - to be more like a home.

 We do have a CCTV surveillance system so they can be monitored from our home, for their safety.
 We are realistic and know not all the dogs will have their own home in future, but at least they can have decent life here for as long as they live.

 Moshu lived in a factory where all the people adored him, except one man who called the dog catchers one day to take him to the public shelter.
 The people who used to feed him called us and begged us to take him and find a place ... he is with us now for more than 3 years, a bit shy at first with strangers and has issues regarding handling, but we can stroke him etc.

 Moshu is about 10 years now and he is such a balanced dog, we have huge hopes one day he will feel the love in a proper home: he is that kind of loyal friend who will follow you everywhere once he trusts you.